 Chili con carne is a tasty main dish typical of Tex-Mex cuisine.
-Made with kidney beans, beef, hot peppers, and bell peppers of various colors, it is a rich and flavorful dish.
-Its name comes from the presence of chili, which gives the dish a spicy and deep taste.
+Prepared with red kidney beans, beef, hot chillies and bell peppers of different colors, it is a rich and flavorful dish.
+Its name comes from the presence of chilli, which gives the dish a spicy and deep taste.
 Perfect to enjoy during cold winter evenings, chili con carne pairs well with a portion of white rice or garnished with grated cheese.

 Soak the beans in a bowl full of water overnight